Yoast SEO settings: Special pages

 Internal search pages

 When someone uses the internal search function on your site, they will land on a page displaying the search results related to their query.
-For instance, if a visitor searches for “microscope” on a microbiology blog, they will be taken to a page featuring all the content on the site related to microscopes.
+For example, if a visitor searches for ‘microscope’ on a microbiology blog, they will be taken to a page featuring all the content on the site related to microscopes.

 404 error pages

-Next up, we have 404 error pages.
 A 404 error message means the URL you requested doesn’t lead to a specific page.
-The page might have been deleted, or the URL could have been typed incorrectly.
-Either way, the page you’re trying to access isn’t there.
+The page might have been deleted or the URL could have been typed incorrectly.
 With this setting, you can customize the page title for these 404 error pages.
 Yoast SEO provides a default template, but you can always change it to fit your preferences.
 Just like with the previous setting, you can use emojis and variables here too.

 Related articles